MargaretDemetriou/hello-world/README.md

 Hello!!!!

 I am Margaret and I am interested in all kinds of programming.
-My current favour language is C#.
+My current favourite language is C#.